nael8r/How-To-Write-An-LLVM-Register-Allocator/HowToWriteAnLLVMRegisterAllocator.rst

   // physical register assignments. void allocatePhysRegs();

-Once you have created the logic of your register allocator, you'll need to register him in the LLVM ``PassManager``, this can be done using an `existing pass registry for a new register allocator <http://www.llvm.org/docs/WritingAnLLVMPass.html#using-existing-registries>`_.
+Once you have created the logic of your register allocator, you'll need to register it in the LLVM ``PassManager``, this can be done using an `existing pass registry for a new register allocator <http://www.llvm.org/docs/WritingAnLLVMPass.html#using-existing-registries>`_.

 It's worth to remember that you have to inherit from an ``MachineXXXXPass`` also, where ``XXXX`` depends on the scope that you'll work with your register allocator, like ``Module``, ``Function`` or ``BasicBlock``.

-Once you have registered your register allocation pass, you can use him in tools like ``llc``:
+Once you have registered your register allocation pass, you can use it in tools like ``llc``:

 .. code-block:: console

    $ llc -help
      ...
      -regalloc                    - Register allocator to use (default=linearscan)